Skip to main content

 You own your data and can take it with you at any time:

-• JSON export — download a full plaintext copy from Settings → Data → Export or from the dashboard’s Data & Notes section.
+• JSON export — download a full plaintext copy from Settings → Data → Export.
 See Export and import.

 • Folder backup — auto-save daily snapshots to any local folder, Proton Drive, or Dropbox.
 See Backup.